websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 Consider the following information when you create multiple experiences for the same Content Page:

 - Every Content Page includes a *Default* experience.
 When you create a new Experience, *Default* is used as a template.
-- You can modify the *Default* experience, but existing experiences based on *Default* don't change.
+- You can modify the Default experience, but existing experiences based on Default don't change.
-- You can duplicate any experience except *Default*.
+- You can duplicate any experience except Default.
 - You can reorder Experiences in the selection dialog using the Up (![Up](../../../images/icon-angle-up.png)) and Down (![Down](../../../images/icon-angle-down.png)) controls.
 - When you have multiple experiences in the same Content Page, their order determines their preference: